Skip to main content

 Thumbnail: Catacombs of Paris.
 Image taken in October 2007.
 (Djtox).

-This page titled 3: Osteology is shared under a CC BY-NC-ND 4.0 license and was authored, remixed, and/or curated by Arnie Daniel Schoenberg via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3: Osteology is shared under a CC BY-NC-ND 4.0 license and was authored, remixed, and/or curated by Arnie Daniel Schoenberg via source content that was edited to the style and standards of the LibreTexts platform.